NBA : "Finishing my career at the Lakers or Barça would be attractive"

 Pau advanced that he will have important basketball names for the Pau Gasol Virtual Academy by Santander, like the Spanish coach and assistant in the Raptors, Sergio Scariolo or the assistant coach of San Antonio, Becky Hamond.
 He also revealed that players such as Felipe Reyes or his brother, Marc Gasol, will participate.

-The virtual Campus, which already has more than 3,000 registered from 46 countries, will be held from June 28 to July 4, and it is still possible to sign up, since it is free. « I want to broadcast basketball, but the difference is the values & rdquor ;, Pau said. « Essential to connect with anyone & rdquor ;, said Pau, accompanied by Juanjo Rovira, on behalf of MIC Sports, and Felipe Martín, sponsorship director of Banco de Santander.
+The virtual Campus, which already has more than 3,000 registered from 46 countries, will be held from June 28 to July 4, and it is still possible to sign up, since it is free. « I want to broadcast basketball, but the difference is the values & rdquor ;, Pau said. « Essential to connect with anyone & rdquor ;, said Pau, accompanied by Juanjo Rovira, representing MIC Sports, and Felipe Martín, director of sponsorships at Banco de Santander.